canercop/NMSDK/Readme.md

 ![NMSDK logo](http://netbookmobile.com/NM_Logo.png)

 **NM SDK**, is the native ios video player for presents advertisements according to roll types .
 It supports preroll,midroll and postroll.
-It has ability to show custom html objects over video player and triggger  **flashlight**, **vibration** and **camera** for improve your Advertisement strenght.
-Videoplayer also supports [Vast](http://en.wikipedia.org/wiki/Video_Ad_Serving_Template) standards for showing advertisements.
+It has ability to show custom html objects over video player and trigger  **flashlight**, **vibration** and **camera** for improve your Advertisement strength.
+Video player also supports [Vast](http://en.wikipedia.org/wiki/Video_Ad_Serving_Template) standards for showing advertisements.

 ## INSTALLATION

-**NMSDK** is the framework library that you just need drag and drop in to your project and NM.bundle instead of display custom videoplayer assets properly.
+**NMSDK** is the framework library that you just need drag and drop in to your project and NM.bundle instead of display custom Video Player assets properly.

 ![Drag and Drop Framework](http://netbookmobile.com/img_02.png )